osheng/Portfolio/README.md

 ### Fine print

 This project is very much a work in progress.
-In what follows, I ignore investment fees, taxes, dividends and all other cash payouts from holding assets.
+In what follows, I ignore inflation, investment fees, taxes, dividends and all other cash payouts from holding assets.

 Rates of return are based on the *Adj Close* values.